 - Take amoxicillin clavulanic with or after food.
 This helps to prevent stomach upset.

 - Amoxicillin clavulanic acid is usually given three times a day.
-Try to space the doses evenly throughout the day such as the first thing in the morning, early afternoon and at bedtime.
+Try to space the doses evenly throughout the day such as the first thing in the morning, early afternoon and at bedtime, or at mealtimes.

 - If you forget to take your dose, take it as soon as you remember that day.
 But, if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.